Friday, December 27, 2013

 The Swiss luxury watch brand Baume & Mercier has a long story and heritage behind it.
 It predecessor company Frères Baume was established in 1830, in a village called Les Bois of the Swiss Jura regions.
 The brand swiftly rose to high ranks as a major watch company, as founding brothers Louis-Victor and Joseph-Célestin Baume ensured the brand accepted only perfection and manufactured only watches of the highest quality.
 Since its founding, the watch brand’s aim has been to make high-quality traditional watches that are enhanced by the breakthrough technologies of the age.
 Baume was already recognized as a worldwide name with presence in Switzerland, United States, Africa, Australia and Asia before the 1870s, winning for itself 10 Grand Prix Awards and 7 medals.
 After the First World War, Frères Baume became Baume et Mercier (now Baume & Mercier), and very soon afterwards was awarded the Geneva Hallmark, which is the highest token of watchmaking craftsmanship.

-Discover more of Baume & Mercier’s heritage of excellence at authorized retailer Shreve & Co. in Palo Alto.
+Discover more of Baume & Mercier’s heritage of excellence at authorized retailer Shreve & Co. in San Francisco.

 Those who are familiar with the artistic flourishes and fine watchmaking craftsmanship of Parmigiani Fleurier Swiss watches surely enjoy the delightful anticipation that comes with every timepiece that the brand unveils.
 Created by artisans, Parmigiani Fleurier distinguishes itself with flawless movement, polished jewels, evocative aesthetics and expertly executed components.
 The brand’s founder himself, Michel Parmigiani, is a man of the art – a watchmaker at heart whose creative works are fueled by a strong desire to produce unique timepieces that bind traditional watchmaking and contemporary appeal together in one interest-piquing package.
 Part of that uniqueness comes from the brand’s insistence to veer away from watered-down mass production and using time-tested watchmaking techniques to ensure each piece will be enjoyed by future generations in its gloriously beautiful state.
 The most intriguing distinction for Parmigiani Fleurier is the artistic sense that comes with every model that it launches, from vibrant concepts such as the Quaestor Labyrinthe, to truly artistic designs like marquetry-infused dials.
 Always vibrant, always mechanically excellent.

-Find Parmigiani Fleurier watches at authorized retailer Shreve & Co. in Palo Alto.
+Find Parmigiani Fleurier watches at authorized retailer Shreve & Co. in San Francisco.

 One of the most exciting releases by Jaeger LeCoultre this year is the Hybris Mechanica Grand Sonnerie, which is a prized and compelling hyper complex watch.
 Crafted by master watchmakers and engineers, with 26 complications and 1472 parts, the Sonnerie is easily one of the most complicated watches ever produced in the history of horology.
 The watch’s 37 mm calibre 182, which contains more than 182 parts, is one of the most complex and sophisticated movement available.
 It follows LeCoultre’s dual wing concept, whose functions include a 50-hour power reserve, retrograde perpetual and instant calendars, minute repeater, silence, watch and strike power reserve indicators, and hourly and quarterly indicators featuring the Westminster Carillon.
 The aesthetic design itself is a fascinating intricacy that harmonizes the different functions into one overall picture of engineering and watchmaking ingenuity.
 Surely, it is a grand complication that one cannot help but scrutinize with pure admiration.

-Check it out at Shreve & Co. on Post Street in San Francisco – an authorized retailer for Jaeger LeCoultre.
+Check it out at Shreve & Co. on Post Street in San Francisco and on SW Broadway in Portland, Oregon – authorized retailers for Jaeger LeCoultre.

 There are too few watches that you can readily admire simply for its sheer elegance, especially when it is a dive watch.
 Among those too few pieces is Chanel’s J12 Chromatic dive watch.
 Made of ceramic infused with titanium, the lightweight and highly scratchproof surface of the 33 to 41 mm case and bracelet gives it a metallic finish and stand-out luxurious look.
 The tracteur ETA 2892 powers the hour, minute and seconds functions displayed in a beautifully understated sapphire coated dial.
 It has a 200 meter water endurance, making it a resilient timepiece not only for diving but for most kinds of rigorous activities.
 And yet, J12 Chromatic exudes the sophistication of high price-range dress watches, with a bracelet that glides smoothly around the wrist and a design that is elegant not only in what it displays but in what it leaves out.

 Experience elegance that you can see and feel, with Chanel’s J12 Chromatic dive watch.
-Shreve & Co. in Portland, Oregon is an authorized retailer for Chanel.
+Shreve & Co. in San Francisco, California is an authorized retailer for Chanel.

 The train on the railway is one of the images strongly connected to America’s most prominent brand of heavy-duty professional watches – the Ball Watch company.
 Though the size of a timepiece is a far cry from the enormity of a railway system, the two have one vital function in common – on the dot precision.
 A tragic collision at Kipton in 1891, which was caused by minute variations in the two trains’ timekeeping, prompted the establishment of stringent timekeeping standards throughout the whole railway system.
 Ball Watch was a part of this crucial development, being the first official railroad watch in the U.S. Since its early railroad days, Ball Watch has gone with expeditions to the freezing tundras of the North and South Poles, boarded historic space missions and accompanied divers to unreached depths.
 Ball Watch proudly bears its maxim “accuracy under adverse conditions”, as it caters the precision, durability and functionality needs of extreme professionals and adventurers.

-Check out Ball Watch at Shreve & Co. in Palo Alto – authorized retailer for Ball Watch.
+Check out Ball Watch at Shreve & Co. in Portland – authorized retailer for Ball Watch.

 IWC matches the intricacies of the turning of the world with an equally complicated timepiece – the globe-bearing IWC Portuguese Grande Complication.
 Understated and beautifully designed, the grande complication summarizes time as the chief agent of change with its tilted globe design on the dial and Portuguese-inspired elements.
 The 45 mm diameter timepiece, running on Caliber 79091 self-winding mechanical chronograph movement, offers a host of complications that are among the greatest watchmaking achievements.
 Portuguese Grande Complication features a chronograph, a perpetual moonphase display on the 12th hour, and a perpetual calendar that is mechanically programmed until 2499.
 Water resistant up to 3 bars and protected by arch-edged antireflective sapphire glass, the 45 mm watch also has a stopwatch function with hours, minutes and seconds.
 On the case back, an elaborate sextant is engraved, signifying the watch’s Portuguese heritage.